Helen Viggers, Author at Campbell Associates

 The Importance of Dust Monitoring in the UK

 Dust monitoring is a mandatory component of construction site management in the UK, governed primarily by the Control of Substances Hazardous to Health (COSHH) Regulations 2002 and the Environmental Protection Act 1990.
-Construction activities such as demolition, excavation, and cutting release significant amounts of airborne dust—including Respirable Crystalline Silica (RCS) and particulate matter like PM10 and PM2.5.
+Construction activities such as demolition, excavation, and cutting release significant amounts of airborne dust; including Respirable Crystalline Silica (RCS) and particulate matter like PM10 and PM2.5.
 These pose severe health risks and can trigger “statutory nuisance” claims under Section 79 of the Environmental Protection Act.

 To maintain compliance with HSE Workplace Exposure Limits (WELs) and IAQM (Institute of Air Quality Management) guidance, real-time monitoring is essential.
 It allows site managers to protect worker health, satisfy local authority planning conditions (Section 106 agreements), and provide a robust data audit trail to defend against community complaints.

-The Technical Challenge: Humidity vs. Accuracy
+Humidity vs. Accuracy

 What Is a Heated Inlet?